Monday, July 7, 2025

 Where's my blog: If you want to follow my blog, go here and sign up to follow.

-What's on my needles: Still working on The Love of Spiders shawl by Melanie Berg and my Cables and Herringbones Cardigan for dolls.
+What's on my needles: Still working on The Love of Spiders shawl by Melanie Berg.
+I finished a row while waiting for my doctor.

 Where are my books: The stories in each book first appeared in the blog and they are reproduced with a few changes.